 Choosing a Drying Towel

-For daily drivers (with less than perfect paint) you will want a towel like the
+For daily drivers (with less than perfect paint) the best towel to dry your car will be something like the

 - [Big Thirsty] Waffle Weave Drying Towel 25”x36”.